apedri-cyber/cybersecurity-portfolio/google-cybersecurity-labs/incident-response-scenarios/investigate-suspicious-file-hash/README.md

     Enter the file hash into VirusTotal
     Analyze the VirusTotal report
     Determine whether the file is malicious
+    Follow playbook instructions to investigate and resolve the incident's alert ticket.

 ## Skills Demonstrated
     Use of VirusTotal to analyze and determine if a file is malicious